-Jèrriais should not be confused with Jersey Legal French, the variety of French used for some official purposes in Jersey: laws, documents, administrative titles and functions.
+Jèrriais should not be confused with Jersey Legal French, the variety of French used for some official purposes in Jersey for example laws, documents, administrative titles and functions.

-Some of Jersey’s road names and family names reflect this rich history: some being distinctively Jèrriais, and others French.
+Some of Jersey’s road names and family names reflect this rich history with some being distinctively Jèrriais, and others French.